MunjPatel/TSF-PROJECTS/README.md

-This repo contains files of the projects done by me as a part of GRIP at the Sparks Foundation.
+This repo contains files of the projects done by me as a Data Science Intern at the Sparks Foundation.